Skip to content

 Step 5: Pull the edge-tts-api image and start the API service

-If you already have a server and Docker is installed, you can skip to step five to pull the image.
+If you already have a server with Docker installed, you can skip to Step 5 to pull the image.

-Step 1: Purchase and Set Up a US Server
+Step 1: Purchase and Activate a US Server

-It is recommended to choose a server in the United States, as there are fewer or no restrictions.
-You can choose a Linux-based operating system for the server.
-The following example uses Debian 12, and my personal example uses Yecaoyun.
-The reason for choosing it is simple: it's cheap and relatively stable, which is sufficient for dubbing relay purposes.
+It's recommended to choose a server in the US region due to fewer or no restrictions.
+You can select a Linux-based operating system.
+The following example uses Debian 12 and my personal choice, Yecaoyun.
+The reason for choosing it is simple: it's affordable and relatively stable, sufficient for voiceover proxying.

-If you already have a European or American Linux server, you can skip this section and go directly to the next section.
-If not, please continue reading.
+If you already have a European or American Linux server, you can skip this section and go directly to the next.
+Otherwise, please continue reading.

 Open this link to the Yecaoyun website and select Product Services -> US AMD VPS in the top navigation bar.